Disclosure: Some of these links are affiliate links.

 Over the years, I’ve learned that gluten is a hidden ingredient in so many products that don’t look like they contain wheat, barley and rye.
 Gluten can be hidden in things like natural flavors, malt, or modified food starch.

-Make special note of these 10 surprise products that contain gluten-free when shopping.
+Make special note of these 10 surprise products that contain hidden glutenwhen shopping.

 2. Imitation Crab and Bacon: Did you know that most imitation crab contains wheat?
 There are some brands that are gluten-free, such as Trans-Ocean, which you can get at Kroger stores, and Dyna Sea (which is Kosher too), but many imitation brands are not gluten-free at all.
 The imitation crab I saw the other day at Whole Foods (I already forgot the name though) had wheat in the ingredient listing.
 As for imitation bacon bits, some contain gluten.
 Durkee brand clearly lists “wheat gluten” on its packaging, while Hormel says its bacon bits has no gluten containing ingredients.